streamlit/docs/content/develop/concepts/architecture/fragments.md

 - Elements drawn in the main body of your fragment are cleared and redrawn in place during a fragment rerun.
 Repeated fragment reruns will not cause additional elements to appear.
 - Elements drawn to containers outside the main body of fragment will not be cleared with each fragment rerun.
 Instead, Streamlit will draw them additively and these elements will accumulate until the next full-script rerun.

 To prevent elements from accumulating in outside containers, use [`st.empty`](/develop/api-reference/layout/st.empty) containers.
+For a related tutorial, see [Create a fragment across multiple containers](/develop/tutorials/execution-flow/create-a-multiple-container-fragment).

 If you need to trigger a full-script rerun from inside a fragment, call [`st.rerun`](/develop/api-reference/execution-flow/st.rerun).
+For a related tutorial, see [Trigger a full-script rerun from inside a fragment](/develop/tutorials/execution-flow/trigger-a-full-script-rerun-from-a-fragment).

 ## Automate fragment reruns